CrystalFerrai/EditIcarusProspect/readme.md

 -z, -dropzone [index]     Set the selected drop zone for the prospect.
                           Warning: Ensure the chosen index is valid for the specific map.
+-l, -list                 Prints information about all player characters stored in the prospect.

+-r, -remove [players]     Removes listed player characters and their rockets.
+List a player's Steam ID to
+                          remove all of that player's characters.
+To remove only a specific character, list a Steam ID followed by a hyphen, followed by the character slot number.
+Separate list entries with commas.
+Do not include any spaces.

+                          Example: -r 76561100000000000,76561150505050505-0,76561123232323232

+                          Warning: Players removed this way will not be able to reclaim their loadout unless it is insured.
 ```

 ## How to Build